magepages/mpdocs/docs/seo-ultimate/user-guide.rst

 E.g Crosslinks will replace all appeared “Luma” words by an internal link.
 You won’t have to do all the syntax works manually which also can cut down the decorate content time.

 .. image:: https://i.imgur.com/NDPODcN.jpg

+Please make sure that the Crosslink' genenal configuration in `Part 1.8 <https://docs.mageplaza.com/seo-ultimate/index.html#crosslinks>`_ has been enabled.

 4.1 How to create a new term
 -----